m-umarr/ACCUKNOX/README.md

 ## Overview

-This repository contains the accuknox assesment files to build and run a Docker image for [project name].
+This repository contains the accuknox assesment files to build and run a Docker image for accuknox.

 ## Prerequisites